KEEZ-RobG/docusaurus-test/docs/about/intro.md

 ## LYXstaker

-LYXstaker is a community good unlocked by KEEZdao.
-KEEZ is a community DAO

 Inspired by the [Ethstaker](https://ethstaker.cc/) community, whose motto is **"Welcoming first, knowledgeable second,"** LYXstaker is committed to
 - a friendly and welcoming environment